ilyassmoummad/ProtoCLR/README.md

 In this work, we introduce [ProtoCLR](https://arxiv.org/abs/2409.08589), an efficient alternative to [SupCon](https://arxiv.org/abs/2004.11362), specifically designed for representation learning.
 We validate ProtoCLR in transfer learning for bird sound classification, pre-training on focal recordings and evaluating on soundscape recordings in few-shot scenarios.
 Our approach demonstrates strong robustness to domain shift, making it well-suited for real-world applications.

-The results reported in the paper are based on experiments conducted over 100 epochs.
+The results reported in the pre-print are based on experiments conducted over 100 epochs.
 Current experiments are being extended to 300 epochs to explore the benefits of longer training in contrastive learning, which will be included in the upcoming days/weeks.
-Additionally, we aim to enhance ProtoCLR by incorporating a hierarchical structure, enabling it to capture finer-grained relationships among bird species.
+Additionally, we enhance ProtoCLR by incorporating a hierarchical structure, enabling it to capture finer-grained relationships among bird species.

 This repository provides detailed instructions for downloading and preparing training and evaluation datasets, hosted on Hugging Face and Zenodo in `.pt` format.
 The straightforward format and provided code ensure easy accessibility and reproducibility, supporting research in bird sound classification, especially within few-shot learning contexts.